influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 # nogroup.v1alpha3.clusterIssuer

-A ClusterIssuer represents a certificate issuing authority which can be referenced as part of `issuerRef` fields.
-It is similar to an Issuer, however it is cluster-scoped and therefore can be referenced by resources that exist in *any* namespace, not just the same namespace as the referent.
+"A ClusterIssuer represents a certificate issuing authority which can be referenced as part of `issuerRef` fields.
+It is similar to an Issuer, however it is cluster-scoped and therefore can be referenced by resources that exist in *any* namespace, not just the same namespace as the referent."

 ## Index